johndgiese/vipy/README.md

 * Typing object? will print the IPython help, properly formatted.
 * Typing object?? will open the file where the object is defined in a vim buffer.
 * The vipy buffer has special syntax highlighting; input is formatted as usual, while standard output (except for python documentation) uses normal formatting.
 This is an advantage over the normal IPython console, because vim's colorschemes are not restricted to ascii colors, and the console highlighting will follow the same setup you have for your regular python files.
+* The status of the IPython kernel is displayed in the status line of the vipy buffer

 If you are in another python file (not the vipy buffer):
 * CTRL-F5 will execute the current file